pytoolz/toolz/doc/source/parallelism.rst

     wordcount = compose(frequencies, map(stem), concat, map(str.split), open)

     if __name__ == '__main__':
+        # Filenames for thousands of books from which we'd like to count words
         filenames = ['Book_%d.txt'%i for i in range(10000)]

         # Start with sequential map for development